basisproject/paper/support/economic-models/labor_hours.md

 # Labor-hours

-This Factor model uses an updated labor vouchers system (blockchain, NON-EXPIRING, *transferable*) to model production.
+This Basis model uses an updated labor vouchers system (blockchain, NON-EXPIRING, *transferable*) to model production.
 The idea is that social demand is measured through orders of goods either as inputs to production or as final consumer products and vouchers are paid as a function of fulfilled orders.

 This model does *not* extend the base model, as it is radically different.